bednaJedna/corona_data/README.md

 ## Usage <a name = "usage"></a>

 1. Run "python run.py"
-2. Wait for init of the app - open provided link in the browser
+2. Wait for init of the app - open provided link from the console in the browser
 3. Profit

 ## Used API <a name = "api"></a>